xames3/smart/docs/source/explained/docker/index.rst

     See... it works on my machine!

-This is my story from September 2020, during the pandemic while I was switching jobs.
+This is my story from September 2020, roughly five years ago as of writing this article.
+It is amidst the pandemic while I was switching jobs.
 I knew I would get a new machine from my next employer, but I had no idea when.
 The pandemic was still at its peak, and I had to make the most of what I had.
-With how things were going, I knew I wouldn't get a new machine anytime soon, so I had to make my work machine last me a while longer.
+With how things were going, I knew I wouldn't get a new machine anytime soon, so I had to improvise and make my work machine last me a while longer.

 As some of you know, I love writing code.
 It's what I do for the most part, and during lockdown, I wrote a lot!
 I tried to keep myself busy with work and other